PawPuk/ClassHardnessImportance/README.md

 ### Parameters

   - ``dataset_name`` - same as in other programs
   - ``pruning_strategy`` - specifies the pruning strategy.
-Choose either `fclp`—fixed class-level pruning, which we call class-level pruning in our paper for simplicity—or `dlp`—dataset-level-pruning.
+Choose either `clp`—class-level pruning, which we call class-level pruning in our paper for simplicity—or `dlp`—dataset-level-pruning.
   - ``pruning_rate`` - specifies the percentage of data samples that will be removed during data pruning (please use integers).
 In our paper we used pruning rates of 10, 20, 30, 40, 50, 60, 70 (and 80 for CIFAR-10).
   - ``hardness_estimator`` - allows the used to select the hardness estimator used for pruning.
 Our experiments were performed for AUM.